garystorey/use-standard-shema/README.md

 ---

-## Accessibility

-- Each field provides `describedById` and `errorId` for use with `aria-describedby` and/or `aria-errormessage`.
-- Ensures proper screen reader support for error messages.
-- Group-level errors can be presented with `role="alert"`.

----

 ## Best Practices

 - **Type Safety**: Use `TypeFromDefinition<typeof form>` for your submit handler if you need type safety.
 This ensures your form data matches the form definition.